-Semiweekly schedule depositors will always have 3 business days following the close of the semiweekly period to make a deposit.
-That is, if any of the 3 weekdays after the end of a semiweekly period is a legal holiday, you will have an additional day for each day that is a legal holiday to make the deposit.
-For example, if a semiweekly schedule depositor accumulated taxes on Friday and the following Monday is a legal holiday, the deposit normally due on Wednesday may be made on Thursday (this allows 3 business days to make the deposit).
+Semiweekly schedule depositors have at least 3 business days following the close of the semiweekly period to make a deposit.
+If any of the 3 weekdays after the end of a semiweekly period is a legal holiday, you will have an additional day for each day that is a legal holiday to make the required deposit.
+For example, if a semiweekly schedule depositor accumulated taxes for payments made on Friday and the following Monday is a legal holiday, the deposit normally due on Wednesday may be made on Thursday (this allows 3 business days to make the deposit).

 Legal holiday.
 The term "legal holiday" means any legal holiday in the District of Columbia.
 For purposes of the deposit rules, the term "legal holiday" doesn't include other statewide legal holidays.
-Legal holidays occurring in 2021 are listed below.
+Legal holidays for 2022 are listed below.

-- January 1-New Year's Day
+- December 31, 2021-New Year's Day 2022 (observed)

-- January 18-Birthday of Martin Luther King, Jr.
+- January 17-Birthday of Martin Luther King, Jr.

-- January 20-Inauguration Day

-- February 15-Washington's Birthday
+- February 21-Washington's Birthday

-- April 16-District of Columbia Emancipation Day
+- April 15-District of Columbia Emancipation Day (observed)

-- May 31-Memorial Day
+- May 30-Memorial Day

+- June 20-Juneteenth National Independence Day (observed)

-- July 5-Independence Day (observed)
+- July 4-Independence Day

-- September 6-Labor Day
+- September 5-Labor Day

-- October 11-Columbus Day
+- October 10-Columbus Day

 - November 11-Veterans Day

-- November 25-Thanksgiving Day
+- November 24-Thanksgiving Day

-- December 24-Christmas Day (observed)

-- December 31-New Year's Day 2022 (observed)
+- December 26-Christmas Day (observed)